 Rarely does the KHDA quote such warm comments from parents!

-In Dubai, where big is increasingly best among school developers, Arcadia School is certainly worth seeking out for an exception to the rule, a school that proves small really can be quite beautiful.
-The launch of the Secondary school now means that parents have the option of offering their children a through-school experience, albeit split across two neighbouring campuses.
+In Dubai, where big is increasingly seen to be best among school developers, Arcadia School is certainly worth seeking out for an exception to that rule and a school that proves small really can be quite beautiful.
+The launch of the Secondary school now means that parents have the option of offering their children a through-school experience, albeit split across two neighbouring but highly resourced campuses.

 Arcadia models itself on being Premium Plus school in terms of staff and facilities, but with mid-tier plus pricing.
 Reduced fees range from AED 45,900 for FS1, AED 52,020 for FS2, AED 59,840 for Years 1-6 and AED 63,750 for Year 7, AED 68,000 for Years 8 and 9, and AED 72,250 for Years 10 and 11.
 Sixth Form fees for Years 12 and 13 are approved by the KHDA at AED 76,500.